Paulfx/mesh_modelisation_m2/README.md

 ##### At the right side

 Thanks to voronoï diagram button, it is possible to display the voronoï diagram of the mesh.
-Work well on finite face like queen.off or tetrahedron.
+Work well on queen.off.

 You can reset vertex index (ie. put the reference index to -1), as well as currentFace and currentVertex.
 It is useful to not have the currentFace, currentVertex and referenceVertex shown on the mesh.